The Electoral Registration and Administration Bil, if passed, will tackle electoral fraud by speeding up and modernising voter registration.

 Mark Harper, Minister for Political and Constitutional Reform, said:

 We must do everything we can to minimise the risk of fraud and increase trust in our electoral system, while encouraging as many eligible voters as possible to get registered to vote.

 Alongside the measures for online registration and to improve the administration of elections, I am confident that the Electoral Registration and Administration Bill will create a fair, robust and efficient system, fit to face the challenges of the 21st century.

 As well as preparation for individual electoral registration, there are also provisions in the Bill to increase voter participation, further improve the integrity of our electoral system and ensure that the process underpinning our elections is more robust.
 The electoral timetable for UK Parliamentary elections will be extended, benefiting postal voters, in particular those overseas and service personnel based abroad, by allowing them more time to receive and return their postal vote.

 The Bill is published today, and is announced by a Written Ministerial Statement from the Deputy Prime Minister.

 - The policies in the Electoral Registration and Administration Bill are:

-- Altering the timing of polling place reviews to ensure that reviews are aligned with the five-yearly cycles of elections.
+- altering the timing of polling place reviews to ensure that reviews are aligned with the 5-yearly cycles of elections

-- The new system of Individual Electoral Registration (IER).
-Following the transition to IER people will only get onto the register by making an individual application to register.
+- The new system of IER: Following the transition to IER people will only get onto the register by making an individual application to register.
 A household form will remain (as will the offence) but returning this form will not lead to registration.
-An individual will have to make a new individual application to register, in doing so providing personal information (e.g. Date of Birth and National Insurance Number) that registration officers will verify to establish that the person is genuine.
+An individual will have to make a new individual application to register, in doing so providing personal information (eg date of birth and National Insurance number) that registration officers will verify to establish that the person is genuine.
 Registration officers will encourage new applications by inviting people to register when they become aware of their existence (through the household form or other means).
 Once an individual is registered under IER they will not have to make another application to register until they move address.